Lab-Topology-Builder/LTB-K8s-Backend/docs/architecture/k8s-ltb-architecture.md

 ### Scheduling lab instances and resource reservation

-A feature to schedule the deployment and deletion of a lab instance to a specific time is not implemented, but could be implemented by adding an additional fields (creationTimestamp, deletionTimestamp) to the lab instance custom resource.
+A feature to schedule the deployment and deletion of a lab instance to a specific time is not implemented, but could be implemented by adding additional fields (creationTimestamp, deletionTimestamp) to the lab instance's CRD.
-The lab instance controller then is able to check these fields and deploy or delete the lab instance at the specified time.
+Then, the lab instance controller can examine these fields and proceed to deploy or delete the lab instance at the specified time.
-There are multiple ways to implement this, either by regularly checking the lab instance custom resources, or by requeuing the lab instance creation/deletion event to the specified time.
+There are multiple ways to implement this: either by regularly checking the lab instance, or by requeuing the creation/deletion event of the lab instance to the specified time.

 If there are any issues with the requeuing of these events over such a long period of time, writing a Kubernetes [informer](https://pkg.go.dev/k8s.io/client-go/informers) could be a solution.

-Resource reservation in a capacity planning sense is not provided by Kubernetes, a manual solution could be implemented by using [limit ranges](https://kubernetes.io/docs/concepts/policy/limit-range/), [resource quotas](https://kubernetes.io/docs/concepts/policy/resource-quotas/) and the Kubernetes node resources.
+Resource reservation in a capacity planning sense is not provided by Kubernetes.
+A manual solution could be implemented by using [limit ranges](https://kubernetes.io/docs/concepts/policy/limit-range/), [resource quotas](https://kubernetes.io/docs/concepts/policy/resource-quotas/) and the Kubernetes node resources.
 Planned resource management is a huge topic, and we would recommend to create a dedicated project for this.

 ## Comparison to the KVM/Docker-based LTB